goudreinette/blog/_src/posts/2017-04-29-stimulating-creativity.md

 Open offices are not an option for me, because trying to focus while people are chatting around me wears me out quickly.

-Block email and slack notifications, phone on night mode, tell people you will be gone.
-Ignore or deal with distraction.
-Noise blocking headphones are useful for to have for emergency situations.
+Block email and slack notifications, put your phone on night mode, and tell people you will be gone.
+Ignore or deal with distractions.
+Buy noise blocking headphones for emergency situations.

 The right level of [stimulation](https://www.stevepavlina.com/blog/2014/12/stimulation/) is also important.
 I work better with music, but many people don't.
 I suggest experimenting with different types of music to see what effect it has on your ability to reach and maintain the flow state.